-Commented [298]: Old 64.6(5), NOD information -Text not needed, the NOD contents are described in the general permits.
+Commented [298]: Old 64.6(5), NOD information - Text not needed, the NOD contents are described in the general permits.

-Commented [299]: Old 64.6(6), Transfer of ownership - Subrule not needed; requirements are described in GP #2.
+Commented [299]: Old 64.6(6), Transfer of ownership - Subrule not needed; requirements are described in CP #2 a.
+The transferee is notified in writing of the existence and location of the general permit and pollution prevention plan, and of the transferee's duty to comply, and proof of such notice is included with the notice to the department of the transfer.